carlawalker/softwareengineering/README.md

 - Module for graph plotting;
 - In the end write a reflection section on Github, Latex and Python experience and overall coordination between members of the group;
 - Don't forget to update frequently the documentation.
+- document the code
+- analyse the outputs of our regression